 I want to say a big thanks to Ron Lieber for putting this comprehensive and important book together.
 If you are a parent or soon-to-be parent, I highly recommend getting a copy of The Opposite of Spoiled.

-You can listen to The Opposite of Spoiled for free through Audible’s 30 day FREE trial, which gets you 2 FREE books!
-Audible,an Amazon company, has the world’s largest selection of digital audiobooks.
+To save money, you can listen to The Opposite of Spoiled through Audible’s 30 day FREE trial, which gets you 2 FREE books!
+Audible, an Amazon company, has the world’s largest selection of digital audiobooks.
 Even if you cancel within the free trial period, the books are yours to keep!